 Is there a trailer?
 Yes, there is - you can take a look right here.

 When is it expected to release?
-Andor will stream on Disney+ from Wednesday 31 August 2022.
+Andor was intially announced as airing on Disney+ from Wednesday 31 August 2022, but has since been delayed to Wednesday 21 September 2022.
+Three episodes will be available to launch.
 The first series will be 12 episodes, and a second series is confirmed to be in development currently.

 Tales of the Jedi